cawfree/react-native-wormhole/README.md

 [🎬 **Watch the Demo!**](https://twitter.com/cawfree/status/1370809787294879746)

 > ⚠️ Implementors must take care to protect their Wormholes from [**arbitrary code execution**](https://en.wikipedia.org/wiki/Arbitrary_code_execution).
-Insufficient protection will put your user's data and device at risk. 💀
+Insufficient protection will put your user's data and device at risk. 💀 Please see [**Signing and Verification**](https://github.com/cawfree/react-native-wormhole#-verification-and-signing) for more information.

 ### 🚀 Getting Started